nv-intl/nv-intl.github.io/readme.md

 Create references by simply adding `{description}(<link>)` to the text.
-It will be converted client-side to a reference like this [<sup>[42]</sup>](#) and a respective entry will be added to a reference section in the end of the page.
+It will be converted client-side to a reference like this [<sup>[42]</sup>](#) and a respective entry will be added to a reference section at the end of the page.

 ### Documents & Media